 Projected four metres tall onto the walls of the Penitentiary Chapel where the convicts actually sat, the film delivers an experience that drives right to the heart of Tasmania’s dark past, contextually connecting the convict sites around the state, and exploring the journey – from conviction, to transportation and beyond – of our convict ancestors.

-This unique and memorable immersive experience is available from Tuesday-Sunday, with screenings at 10:00am, 12:00pm, 2:00pm, 5:30pm and 7:00pm each day.
+This unique and memorable immersive experience is available from Tuesday-Sunday, with Tours at 10:00am, 12:00pm, 2:00pm each day.
 Be sure to check our booking website for current availability.
 Bookings are recommended.

 New at the Hobart Convict Penitentiary

 Come tour the Hobart Convict Penitentiary after dark and hear the stories of those that experienced Heaven and Hell in the Chapel and the solitary cells beneath, those that were sentenced for their crimes in the court rooms, the lives that were ended at the Gallows, and the spirits that remain haunting every wall.